-Since 2014 and with the support of the Governments of the UK, Germany, Switzerland, Netherlands, Colombia, Kenya, Singapore, Australia and New Zealand, the ICT4Peace Foundation has carried out a series of Capacity Building workshops for Latin American Countries (in Bogota in cooperation with OAS), for African Countries (AU, Addis Ababa), for East African Countries (Nairobi, in cooperation with the Government of Kenya), for ASEAN Countries (Singapore), Europe (GCSP, Geneva), for OSCE Field staff (Vienna), for Cambodia, Laos, Myanmar, Vietnam (CLMV countries) in Laos, Vientiane; Hanoi, Vietnam, Siem Reap, Cambodia, Naypidaw, Myanmar, for all ASEAN Countries in Thailand and in Singapore (2x).
-A capacity building workshops for African Diplomats in New York, ahead of the OEWG and UN GGE negotiations was carried out in cooperation with ODA and Swiss Government.
+Since 2014 and with the support of the Governments of the UK, Germany, Switzerland, Netherlands, Colombia, Kenya, Singapore, Australia and New Zealand, the ICT4Peace Foundation has carried out a series of Capacity Building workshops for Latin American Countries (in Bogota in cooperation with OAS), for African Countries (AU, Addis Ababa), for East African Countries (Nairobi, in cooperation with the Government of Kenya), for francophone African Countries in cooperation with l'Ecole Nationale Cybersécurité à Vocation Régionale (ENCVR) à Dakar, Sénégal, for ASEAN Countries (Singapore), Europe (GCSP, Geneva), for OSCE Field staff (Vienna), for Cambodia, Laos, Myanmar, Vietnam (CLMV countries) in Laos, Vientiane; Hanoi, Vietnam, Siem Reap, Cambodia, Naypidaw, Myanmar, for all ASEAN Countries in Thailand and in Singapore (2x).
+Several capacity building workshops for African Diplomats in New York and Geneva, ahead of the OEWG and UN GGE negotiations was carried out in cooperation with ODA and the Swiss Government.